phella/AvaBavely-/README.md

 # AvaBavely-
-One page website using HTML5 , CSS , JavaScript only.
+One page website using HTML5 , CSS , VanillaJS.
-No FrameWorks or libraries are used.
+The website is based on scrolling event.